YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 :code:`LockDecrS()` wraps `ydb_lock_decr_s()`_ to decrement the count of the lock name referenced, releasing it if the count goes to zero or ignoring the invocation if the process does not hold the lock.
-The return code is :code:`C.YDB_OK` unless there is an invalid lock resource name or other error, resulting in an `error return code`_ prefixed with :code:`C.`.

 Go LockIncrS()
 --------------